 - The laboratory report must be in English and written on the testing laboratory’s letterhead.
 It must include:

 - the signature of the person issuing the laboratory report

 - NOTE: RNATT laboratory reports with an e-signature and QR code are acceptable.

 - A result of 0.5 IU/ml or more is acceptable.
 A result of less than 0.5 IU/ml is not acceptable and in this circumstance you must re-vaccinate and repeat the testing process.

 - The cat is not eligible for export to Australia until at least one hundred and eighty (180) days after the blood sample arrives at the lab for this RNAT test (with a satisfactory result).
-There is no requirement for the cat to stay in an approved country during this period.

 - Submit the RNAT test laboratory report and rabies vaccination certificate to an official government veterinarian.

 - An official government veterinarian in the country of export (not the Government approved veterinarian – your preparing veterinarian) must complete, sign and stamp the RNAT test declaration.

 - The microchip number, test result and blood sampling date must be consistent between the RNAT test laboratory report and RNAT test declaration.

 - Ensure that the completed RNAT test declaration states the name of the testing laboratory, not the submitting laboratory.